 The GEF helps create sustainable protected area systems by providing support to countries to:

-3) build individual and institutional capacity to manage protected areas such that they achieve their conservation objectives.
+- Build individual and institutional capacity to manage protected areas such that they achieve their conservation objectives.

-The GEF promotes the participation and capacity building of Indigenous Peoples and local communities, especially women, in the design, implementation and management of protected area projects through established frameworks such as Indigenous and community conserved areas.1 The GEF also promotes protected area co-management between government and Indigenous Peoples and local communities where such management models are appropriate.
+The GEF promotes the participation and capacity building of Indigenous Peoples and local communities, especially women, in the design, implementation and management of protected area projects through established frameworks such as Indigenous and community conserved areas -- Indigenous and Community Conserved Areas are natural sites, resources and species’ habitats conserved in voluntary and self-directed ways by Indigenous Peoples and local communities.
+The GEF also promotes protected area co-management between government and Indigenous Peoples and local communities where such management models are appropriate.

-Since its inception, the GEF has invested in improving the management of 3,300 protected areas covering an area of about 860 million ha, an area larger than the size of Brazil.
-In addition, the GEF has supported 60 countries to implement system-wide protected area finance strategies through a combination of conservation trust funds (40 worldwide totaling US$300 million), payment for ecosystem services schemes, revolving funds, tourism fees, ecosystem service valuation and other financial mechanisms to provide steady, reliable funding for protected area management and biodiversity conservation.
+GEF support to the establishment and management of protected area systems and associated buffer zones and biological corridors has arguably been the GEF’s greatest achievement during the last 25 years.
+Supporting the management of protected areas is not only a sound investment in biodiversity conservation and sustainable use, but also provides significant additional economic and environmental benefits beyond the existence value of biodiversity.
+Since its inception, the GEF has invested in improving the management of 3,300 protected areas covering an area of about 860 million ha, an area larger than Brazil.
+In addition, the GEF has helped 60 countries implement system-wide protected area finance strategies through a combination of conservation trust funds (40 worldwide totaling US$300 million), payment for ecosystem services schemes, revolving funds, tourism fees, ecosystem service valuation and other financial mechanisms to provide steady, reliable funding for protected area management and biodiversity conservation.